Your Christmas recycling guide for a greener festive season

 4. Dirty food packaging

-It’s essential you wash food containers and foil trays before recycling to prevent contamination
+Always consult individual packaging instructions before adding food waste to your Christmas recycling, and remember – it’s essential you wash food containers and foil trays before recycling to prevent contamination.

 5. Polystyrene